 It was the best choice we could have made.
 The book is far and away better than the initial draft.

 The revisions were a chore.
 We had to combine the dueling essays in one piece, which meant leaving a lot of our work on the cutting room floor.
 Had to change the whole viewpoint to the third person, which meant close attention to detail.
 And trim about 20,000 words to get us down to 100,000 words (which is still a hefty tome), which meant even more cutting.
 Don’t fall in love with your own words, folks, because you WILL be asked to murder a great many of them.
 At this point we had already been living with this text for more than two years, and to be frank I was tired of looking at it.
 That’s not to say that I’m not proud of the book — I’m VERY proud of it — just giving you aspiring authors a head’s up that this process gets exhausting.
-You will be reading and revising the same passages three, four, five, six times.
+You will be reading and revising the same passages three, four, five, six times before you even get to think about ebook distribution.
 It’s the part of writing that weeds out the casual hobbyists, so be prepared for it.

 The good news was, at the end of the process we had a far better book than when we started.
 And isn’t that what editors are for?
 To help you improve your work?
 Thanks, Stephen Ryan.
 You helped our book go from good to great.